Som-Energia/somenergia-tomatic/doc/tomatic-context.md

 Interactions:

 - No direct interaction.
-Extensions should match with the configured ones in Tomatic.
+Extensions should match with the ones configured in Tomatic.

 ## ERP (Gisce ERP)

 The ERP holds transactional information and performs the bussiness logic.

-- Tomatic will ask bussiness information related to an incomming phone or to an specific query from the operator.
+- Tomatic will ask bussiness information related to an incomming phone or to an specific query from the agent.
-- [NIY] Tomatic will redirect the user to the web frontend to enable bussiness transactions
+- [NIY] Tomatic will redirect the user to the ERP web frontend to start business operative

 ## Call registry (Odoo)

-The call registry
+The call registry stores information about attended calls.

 Interactions:

 - Tomatic will register new calls as received by the PBX
-- Tomatic will register typifications on calls as the operators make them
+- Tomatic will register typifications on calls as the agents make them
-- Coordinators will query the call registry to extract information
+- Coordinators will query the call registry to extract insights
-- Data Warehouse system will query the registry

 ## Front Office (Oficina Virtual Comer)